markusalexstudent/Master_Thesis_Spring_2023/README.md

-# Man vs. Machine | Master Thesis Spring 2023
+# Man vs. Machine | Master Thesis Spring 2023 | Norwegian School of Economics
 ## An applied study comparing a man-made lexicon, a machine learned lexicon, and OpenAI's GPT for sentiment analysis.
 Master thesis in Financial Economics at NHH spring 2023.
 All files related to the project lies here.